 As soon as we connect a batch input to the root node, the Workflow Creator switches to Batch Processing mode.
 Consequently, a new button appears on each node, disabled by default.

-This button gives you the possibility to enable automatic save for all outputs of a specific node.
-Once enabled, the STUDIO saves all output data to a predefined folder and load them into the current project when the batch job is finished.
+Once enabled, the STUDIO saves all output data to a predefined folder and loads them into the current project when the batch job is finished.

 Outputs automatic save